- Facilities Planning & Campus Development (FPC)

 - What is the staffing for the Transportation department?

-Answer: All vehicle maintenance and repairs are coordinated and completed by one full time auto mechanic.
-The auto mechanic is assisted by a student worker.
+Answer: All vehicle maintenance and repairs are coordinated and completed by one full time auto mechanic and one full time mechanic assistant.
 The scheduling of vehicles and district drivers is coordinated by the department supervisor.

 - What are the department hours of operation?